BlueBrain/atlas-densities/README.rst

 which approximates the molecular density of lamp5.

-The command outputs the density files in the output-dir and a legend json file:
+The command outputs the density files in the output-dir and a metadata json file:

 .. code-block:: json